Ada-Developers-Academy/core-unit-2/deployment/deployment.md

 Software deployment is the process of making some software or application available for use, often to an end-user.

-If we _deploy_ our apps, we will set up machines and web servers dedicated to running our web app.
-Then, users can access our apps without relying on our own personal machines!
+When we _deploy_ our apps, we will set up machines and web servers dedicated to running our web app.
+Then, users can access our apps regardless of what our own personal machines are doing!

 We deploy apps using skills and tools in the realm of: